fleurhim/Project_Gossip_Fleur/README.md

 ## Team  :heart:

-Made in :beer: Strasbourg :beer: by Fleur Himmler, Jonas Audia, and Mathieu Farge !
+Made in 🥨Strasbourg:beer: by Fleur Himmler, Jonas Audia, and Mathieu Farge !